KD-DETR: Knowledge Distillation for Detection Transformer with Consistent Distillation Points Sampling: KD-DETR

 The imbalance between foreground and background regions is one critical problem in object detection distillation, not special in DETR.
-An intuitive way is to adopt the classification scores predicted by teacher model as the attention weights for distillation points.
-Concretely, those distillation points with higher scores when classified to a certain object are regarded as foreground distillation points, and are more important in knowledge distillation. where $w_i$ denotes the attention weight of $\mathbf{q}_i$, and $p^t(y_c|\mathbf{q}_i)$ denotes the probability of $\mathbf{q}_i$ assigned to category $c$ predicted by teacher model.
+An intuitive way is to utilize the classification scores of distillation points which are predicted by teacher model to re-balance the distillation loss.
+Concretely, those distillation points with higher classification scores are regarded as foreground distillation points, containing more useful information for detection, and should be given more attention.

+where $p^t(y_c|\mathbf{q}_i)$ denotes the probability of $\mathbf{q}_i$ assigned to category $c$ predicted by teacher model, and $w_i$ denotes the foreground rebalance weight of $\mathbf{q}_i$.
 In this way, the distillation loss in Eq.~\eqref{distill_loss} will be writen as follow: